 Buying frozen vegetables is convenient and in most cases, they’re almost as nutritious

+as fresh.
 They will keep in the freezer indefinitely, but will lose quality the longer they

 Also buy family packs of meat, poultry or fish instead of the smaller packages, wrap